ewascatalog/ewascatalog2/readme.md

 * When ZOOMA is down you can't search for traits in the database at all.

+* No P-values for ARIES analysis on website.
+They're present on the original website.

 ### New features

 * Create an intermediate page between search and results that allows the